GOP primaries threaten Republican hopes of winning back Senate

 The GOP establishment in Washington, however, suffered a setback when former Arizona Gov. Doug Ducey (R) announced last week that he will become the CEO of Citizens for Free Enterprise, closing off the possibility of being persuaded to run against Sinema.

+“And as has been in the case in the last several cycles, we have potential challengers to those candidates in the primary who are more aligned with former President Donald Trump,” LaBombard added, “which almost means they have positions or statements that represent political baggage and will make them less electable in a general election.”

-Democrats now control a 51 Senate seats, which means Republicans would have to pick up two seats or win back the White House and pick up a seat to flip the majority.
+Democrats now control 51 Senate seats, which means Republicans would have to pick up two seats, or one seat and the White House, to flip the majority.

 LaBombard, who now serves as a senior vice president at Rokk Solutions, a bipartisan public affairs firm, said Arizona is another example where Senate Republicans may have to make due with a candidate in the general election who was not their first choice.